Searching for an apartment in NYC can often be a tiring, confusing and frustrating process — but it doesn’t have to be.

 Now take this situation and multiply it by the tens of thousands of apartments that are listed on the internet every month, and then multiply that by one thousand brokers and two thousand active apartment hunters.
 The only way to find a quality apartment at a competitive price using this method is with lots of good luck — and luck is not a strategy.

 The listings portal system was developed in other parts of the country and continues to work fine in smaller towns and cities where there are less apartments available and less people searching.
-You will also rarely encounter a rental broker asking for a fee anywhere outside of New York City.
+You will also rarely encounter a rental broker asking for a commission from the tenant anywhere outside of New York City.
 But in Manhattan, finding an apartment via internet listings portals is just a stressful, time consuming, ineffective and unnecessary endeavor.

 If you can find a broker you trust, reach out and talk to them about your situation.
 You’ll be glad you did.

-Broker’s fees vary on an apartment-by-apartment basis.
-Fee structures are determined by a variety of factors: the specific apartment, the apartment price, the landlord, exclusivity and more.
-Our firm has arrangements with the management companies we represent, wherein they will sometimes subsidize the fee, or in some cases, receives a partial fee themselves from the transaction.
-Apartments can be “low fee,” “no fee,” or “exclusive.”
+Broker’s commissions can vary on an apartment-by-apartment basis.
+Commission structures are determined by a variety of factors: the specific apartment, the apartment price, the landlord, exclusivity and more.
+Our firm has arrangements with the management companies we represent, wherein they will sometimes subsidize the commission, or in some cases, receives a partial fee themselves from the transaction.
+Terms you’ll likely see while browsing online are “no fee”, “low fee” or “exclusive”.
+Exclusive implies a full 15% commission, and the other two happen when the landlord is offering some sort of incentive to the broker – and you’ll owe the difference.
 There are pros and cons to each (see “Do you have any “no fee” apartments“).
-Upon our initial consultation, we will discuss your preferred fee structure, as well as the specific fee structure for all available apartments within your criteria, before we ever step foot inside an apartment.
+Upon our initial consultation, we will discuss your budget requirements, as well as the specific commission structure for any available apartments within your criteria, before we ever step foot inside the unit.
 This will ensure transparency for all parties, and eliminate the possibility of surprises upon lease approval.
-My job is to find you the apartment that meets and exceeds all of your criteria, not to knock you over the head for the highest fee possible.
+My job is to find you the apartment that meets and exceeds all of your criteria, not to knock you over the head for the highest commission possible.

-Our broker’s fee will be no more than 15% of the annual rent and is payable by certified check, credit card or debit card at lease signing.
+Our commission will be no more than 15% of the annual rent and is payable by certified check, credit card or debit card at lease signing.
 If you choose to pay with a credit card, there will be a 3% processing fee assessed by the credit card company.